 Recognised as a world-leader within the fields of Environmental Education and Education for Sustainable Development, Foundation for Environmental Education is partnered by some of the world's foremost organisations in the fields of education and the environment.

 The main aim of the United Nations Educational, Scientific and Cultural Organization (UNESCO) is to contribute to global peace and security by promoting international collaboration through education, science and culture in order to further universal respect for justice, the rule of law and human rights along with the fundamental freedom as enshrined in the United Nations Charter.

-Islamic Educational, Scientific and Cultural Organization (ISESCO) was established by the Organisation of the Islamic Cooperation (OIC) in May 1979.
-With 52 member states, ISESCO is one of the largest international Islamic organisations and specialises in the fields of education, science, and culture.
+Islamic Educational, Scientific and Cultural Organization (ISESCO) with 52 member states is one of the largest international Islamic organisations and specialises in the fields of education, science, and culture.

 The Earth Charter is an ethical framework for building a just, sustainable, and peaceful global society in the 21st century.